-There is a vigorous redistricting reform movement in Pennsylvania.32 It has commendably brought the issue to the attention of the public with many presentations and letters to editors.
+There is a vigorous redistricting reform movement in Pennsylvania.
+The has commendably brought the issue to the attention of the public with many presentations and letters to editors.
 Together with reform-minded legislators, an amendment to the PA constitution (SB22) was introduced for both congressional and legislative redistricting reform.

-Concurrently, the League of Women Voters (LWV) brought the successful lawsuit against the PA congressional plan of 2011 which brought much attention to the issue and resulted in the SCOPA map.
+Concurrently, the LWV brought the successful lawsuit against the PA congressional plan of 2011 which brought much attention to the issue and resulted in the SCOPA map.

-The primary reform in SB22 was to create an independent redistricting commission following the California model to replace the legislative commission prescribed in Article II, section 17, of the PA constitution.
-The traditional criteria of compactness and not splitting political boundaries were already in section 16 of the PA constitution and were strongly supported by the reform movement.33
+The primary reform in SB22 was to create an independent redistricting commission following the California model to replace the legislative commission prescribed in Article II, section 17 of the PA constitution.
+The traditional criteria of compactness and not splitting political boundaries were already in section 16 of the PA constitution and were strongly supported by the reform movement.36

-The obvious question, in view of the analysis in this article, is why should PA reformers wish to prevent an independent commission from trying to achieve fairer and more responsive redistricting plans by constraining it to adhere to the traditional criteria?
+The obvious question, in view of the analysis in this paper, is why should PA reformers wish to prevent an independent commission from trying to achieve fairer and more responsive redistricting plans by constraining it to adhere to the traditional criteria?
 This is hardly a new question.
-Based on their simulations (Chen and Rodden 2013), Chen and Rodden wrote, "Rather, we suggest that unless they are prepared to take more radical steps that would require a party's seat share to approximate its vote share, reformers in many states may not get the results they are expecting."34 The empirical analysis in this article strongly supports these authors' simulations and thereby reiterates the question.
+Based on their simulations (Chen and Rodden, 2013) wrote "Rather, we suggest that unless they are prepared to take more radical steps that would require a party's seat share to approximate its vote share, reformers in many states may not get the results they are expecting."
+The empirical analysis in this paper strongly supports these authors' simulations and thereby reiterates the question.